 Marine aggregate (mainly sand) only makes a very small direct contribution to aggregates requirements in the region.
 Greater volumes, in part derived from Welsh Waters, are landed in Merseyside and probably offset any demand for greater quantities of aggregate exports from Wales to North West England.
 It has not proved possible to ascertain the volumes won from Welsh as opposed to English waters.
+The shortage of sand available to Dublin may even have implications in the longer term (ie well beyond the next 5 year review point), for the more distant deposits further offshore, but still in Welsh Waters.

-The interim results of the IMAGIN study (due to report in December 2008), a joint project with the Irish government, have identified significant resources off the N Wales coast at a very broad brush level of certainty and has advocated more detailed survey work.
+The interim results of the IMAGIN study (due to report in December 2009), a joint project with the Irish government, have identified significant resources off the N Wales coast at a very broad brush level of certainty and has advocated more detailed survey work.